10 Female Organists in the UK

-An introduction to some of the women who are breaking traditions for a previously male-dominated instrument based across the UK and at varying stages of their respective careers.
+An introduction to some of the women based across the UK who are breaking traditions for a previously male-dominated instrument, at varying stages of their careers.
 You may also be interested in reading about even more female organists on the Society of Women Organists website.

 As well as being a conductor and broadcaster amongst other things, Anna is a pioneering protagonist for the organ.
 Having reached a huge audience through concerts and social media with over 1 million followers across all platforms, her passion for the organ is matched by her mission to support girls and women in music.
 She was the first female in Magdalen College Oxford’s 560 year history to be awarded the Organ Scholarship and has since run regular organ workshops for young players around the country, hosted the Cambridge Organ Experience for Girls and organised an annual 24-hour ‘Bachathon’ to raise money to support musicians in Zambia.